brooklynrail/brooklynrail-platform/content/events/2021/04/on-art-at-a-time-like-this.md

 ---
 title: On Art At A Time Like This
-summary: Curators Barbara Pollack and Anne Verhallen join Rail Editor-at-Large Thyrza Nichols Goodeve for a conversation on Art At A Time Like This.
+summary: Collaborative artist duo Thukral & Tagra and curators Barbara Pollack and Anne Verhallen join Rail Editor-at-Large Thyrza Nichols Goodeve for a conversation on Art At A Time Like This.
 We will conclude with a poetry reading from Kathe Burkhart.
 people:
   - person: barbara-pollack
   - person: anne-verhallen
   - person: thyrza-nichols-goodeve
+  - person: thukral-tagra
 poets:
   - person: kathe-burkhart
     related_links: